 Microsoft PowerToys provide tools and features that can make users of the Windows operating system more productive and, by extension, happier.
 Over the years, many users have come to depend on one or more of these PowerToys for their daily computer productivity.
 For many power users, PowerToys improve their quality of work and life.

-SEE: Microsoft 365 Services Usage Policy (TechRepublic Premium)
+SEE: Build a Microsoft 365 Services Usage Policy with this template from TechRepublic Premium.

 Editor’s note: This article was updated to reflect the latest version of Microsoft PowerToys.